You can now easily apply tags on the Snowflake objects Database, Schema, and Table by using the new keyword

 with_tags.
 For example:

 Based on these configurations, SOLE generates and executes a set of statements to update or apply the tags to the related object.
-Refer to the SOLE Tag Management for a full discussion of how to use the new capabilities.
+Refer to the SOLE tag management for a complete discussion of how to use the new capabilities.

 Better validation techniques for the SOLE configuration are implemented: